What is the best POS system for hospitality in 2026?

 Lightspeed

-Lightspeed makes the list again as an ideal POS system for FSRs.
-The software makes it quick and easy to manage your entire FSR operation, with an intuitive interface that’s simple to navigate.
+Lightspeed makes it quick and easy to manage your entire FSR operation, with an intuitive interface that’s simple to navigate.
 This means you spend less time figuring out how to use the software, and more time running your FSR.

 Lightspeed POS for FSRs